-The size or length of the shuffleboard table is an essential factor that affects the type of wax that you buy.
+The size or length of the shuffleboard table is an essential factor affecting the type of wax you buy.
 Shuffleboard tables come in a wide range of sizes.
 Some have a length of 9 feet, while others are up to 23 feet.
 You can also find some rare versions that have a length of around 6 feet.

 Faster waxes are excellent if you have a long table.
 Since these waxes will reduce the coefficient of friction drastically, they allow the puck to travel faster and farther than slower waxes.

-If you are using a shorter table though, we recommend that you use a slower wax.
+If you are using a shorter table, though, we recommend using a slower wax.
 Why?
 Well, if you use a faster wax, you’d have to pick up pucks from the ground as you would have them flying off the board.

 However, with a slower wax, you will observe that the frictional force will reduce the occurrence of the pucks from flying off the table.
 Moreover, having a faster wax on a small table will require that you take your time gauging the force and distance of your shot, thus impacting your gameplay.

 So, a rule of thumb is faster waxes for longer tables and slower waxes for shorter tables.